 5. Clean the glazing

 Wondering about how to clean a front door that’s glazed, or has any glazing in it or glazing around it?
 This should be cleaned at the same time.
-Wash down the glass to remove loose dirt and grit then clean using a glass cleaning product, or a vinegar and water solution as an alternative.
+Wash down the glass to remove loose dirt and grit then clean using a glass cleaning product.
+Alternatively, glass is one of the things you can clean with vinegar so make up a vinegar and water solution.
 You can buy white vinegar from Amazon.